dsc-courses/dsc95-2025-sp/index.md

 DSC 95 is graded P/NP.
 There are three things you need to do to pass:

-1. **Attend and participate** in all DSC 95 class sessions (Wednesdays at 2PM in Warren Lecture Hall 2207).
+1. **Attend and participate** in all DSC 95 class sessions (Mondays at 10AM in Warren Lecture Hall 2112).
     - This is a discussion-based class, so attendance **and participation** are mandatory.
 (How can you expect your students to be engaged if you're not? 😉)
-    - If you need to miss a DSC 95 class session for any reason (e.g. if you're sick or have a conflicting exam), let Suraj know in advance on Slack.
+    - If you need to miss a DSC 95 class session for any reason (e.g. if you're sick or have a conflicting exam), let Janine know in advance on Slack.
         - Note that lecture attendance for the class you're tutoring for is _not_ a requirement of DSC 95; your instructor may still require you to attend as part of your paid tutor duties.
-1. **Complete weekly readings and homework assignments**, usually due on Tuesdays at 11:59PM.
+1. **Complete weekly readings and homework assignments**, usually due on Sundays at 11:59PM.
     - Each week, we will provide you with readings and tasks to complete that should help you reflect on your time as a tutor so far.
 These will all be posted in the above [Schedule](#schedule).
     - Responses are graded on a 2/1/0 scale:
         - 2: Thoughtful and complete.